Farrah Abraham Dubbed Desperate & Pathetic In Dinner Date Video With Kim Kardashian’s BFF Jonathan Cheban

-Farrah Abraham’s social circle seems to be including some pretty major faces, these days.
-The former Teen Mom OG star seems to have fully distanced herself from the MTV franchise cast faces who used to be her co-stars – instead, Farrah is hanging out with Hollywood faces who rub shoulders with the industry’s elite.
+Farrah Abraham’s social circle seems to be including some pretty major faces these days.
+The former Teen Mom OG star seems to have fully distanced herself from the MTV franchise cast who used to be her co-stars.
+Instead, Farrah is hanging out with Hollywood faces who rub shoulders with the industry’s elite.
 The 28-year-old has already made headlines for having dinner with Kim Kardashian’s best friend Jonathan Cheban, with Life & Style reporting the dinner outing that also included Farrah’s daughter Sophia just a few days ago.

 It looks like there’s been an update, though.
-A video of the dinner date has appeared on Sophia’s Instagram, with the footage appearing to show the evening to have been a fun one.
+A video of the dinner date has appeared on Sophia’s Instagram, with the footage appearing to show the evening was a fun one.
 The video mostly featured Sophia smashing a fancy-looking chocolate dessert, although Farrah was featured, with Jonathan also heard and seen encouraging Sophia as she used a spoon to crack the treat.

 Fans have been commenting.
 While some remarks did seem to see users finding the video cute, it did appear that an overwhelming number of fans were slamming Farrah.